anna-neufeld/countsplit.tutorials/README.md

 See the [introductory tutorial](articles/countsplit_tutorial.html) tab for an introduction to our framework on simple simulated data.
 See the [seurat](articles/seurat_tutorial.html), [scran](articles/scran_tutorial.html), and [monocle3](articles/monocle3_tutorial.html) tutorials for examples of how the count splitting package can be integrated with common scRNA-seq analysis pipelines.

-Please see the [double dipping demonstration](demonstrating_problem.html) for the code that goes with Appendix A of our paper.
+Please see the [double dipping demonstration](demonstrating_problem.html) for the code that goes with Appendix A of Neufeld et al., 2022.

-Please visit [https://github.com/anna-neufeld/countsplit_paper](https://github.com/anna-neufeld/countsplit_paper) for code to reproduce the figures and tables from our paper.
+Please visit [https://github.com/anna-neufeld/countsplit_paper](https://github.com/anna-neufeld/countsplit_paper) for code to reproduce the figures and tables from Neufeld et al., 2022.
+Please visit [https://github.com/anna-neufeld/nbcs_paper_simulations](https://github.com/anna-neufeld/nbcs_paper_simulations) for code to reproduce the figures and tables from Neufeld et al., 2023.

-Tutorials for negative binomial distributed data are coming soon!

 References
 ----